 16. The implementation period for the proposed ASU campus is 36 months.
 The preliminary drawings (architectural in nature) for the ASU campus have been prepared (Annexure-3).
-The detailed drawings for construction will be prepared by the contractor and these will be approved by Government of Assam through PMU.
-The bidding process for the detailed design and construction of ASU campus and facilities was launched in March 2021.
-The contract is expected to be awarded by the end of July/August 2021.
-The contractor is likely to be mobilized on site by September/October 2021, but on account of intense monsoon in Assam, construction works of ASU will begin in November 2021 after the monsoon season is over.
-The works are planned to be completed by October 2024.
+The detailed design is in progress and under approval process.
+The bidding process for the detailed design and construction of ASU campus and facilities has been completed and construction works have been awarded.
+The contractor is in the process of mobilization and construction works are expected to be started by May 2022.
+The works are planned to be completed by April/May 2025.

 III.
-DESCRIPTION OF THE EXISTING ENVIRONMENT FOR ASUCAMPUS SITE
+DESCRIPTION OF THE EXISTING ENVIRONMENT FOR ASU CAMPUS SITE